-Further to this, another study that tried to find the exact magnitude of damage caused found that the damage increases when the laptop is connected to Wi-Fi.
-When sperms isolated from test subjects were kept under a laptop connected to Wi-Fi, it turned out that 25 percent of the sperm had become immobile and 9 percent had DNA damage.29
+Further to this, another study that tried to find the exact magnitude of damage caused found that a laptop connected to Wi-Fi causes further damage.
+When sperms isolated from test subjects were kept under a laptop connected to Wi-Fi, it turned out that 25 percent of the sperm had become immobile and 9 percent had DNA damage.25

 References [ + ]

 |1.||↑||Kutteh, William H., Chun-Huai Chao, John O. Ritter, and William Byrd.
 “Vaginal lubricants for the infertile couple: effect on sperm activity.”International journal of fertility and menopausal studies 41, no. 4 (1995): 400-404.|

 |2.||↑||Mowat, Alex, Cora Newton, Clare Boothroyd, Kristy Demmers, and Steven Fleming.
 “The effects of vaginal lubricants on sperm function: an in vitro analysis.”
 Journal of assisted reproduction and genetics 31, no. 3 (2014): 333-339.|